andrewtong/ursa-enhanced/README.md

 print(score('URSA-enhanced can also accurately determine whether a word is not present.', 'python')) 0
 ```

+Using IPython, the above queries were timed and the following results illustrate a significant decrease in runtime due
+to the efficiency of the algorithm.

+*coming soon*

 #Why is this not a continuation of URSA?#